+Sarah joined Eunomia in 2015 after working in South Africa for three years assessing the feasibility of waste to energy facilities for the processing of organic and municipal waste.
 Her skills lie in understanding client requirements and developing the right solution in challenging environments.
-She draws on her broad operational experience from the collection and disposal sectors to deliver complex programmes and projects which involve a wide range of stakeholders, competing priorities and commercial drivers.
+She draws on her broad operational experience from the collection and disposal sectors to deliver complex programs and projects which involve a wide range of stakeholders, competing priorities and commercial drivers.

-Sarah is also the chair of the Plastic Free Waters Partnership steering committee, a not-for-profit organisation seeking to reduce marine plastics in New York and New Jersey.
+Sarah is also the chair of the Plastic Free Waters Partnership, a non-profit seeking to reduce marine plastics in New York and New Jersey.

-Projects delivered on behalf of these companies included the design and implementation of kerbside collection services for municipalities, procurement of statutory public sector services from the private sector and the project management of waste management infrastructure including in-vessel composting facilities and material recycling facilities.
+Projects delivered on behalf of these companies included the design and implementation of curbside collection services for municipalities, procurement of statutory public sector services from the private sector and the project management of waste management infrastructure including in-vessel composting facilities and material recycling facilities.

 Sarah is a PRINCE2® practitioner with an MSc in Waste Management and BSc in Environmental Science.